SecretFoundation/Profiles/template/README.md

 | Satoshi Nakamoto | Founder | Creator of Bitcoin           |
 | Vitalik Buterin  | CTO     | Creator of Ethereum          |

-## Organization Differentiation
+## Entity / Application Differentiation

-What is unique about your organization?
+What is unique about your organization/entity/application?
 This may include architecture, values, best-practices, tools, etc.

 ## Ecosystem Contributions